 Bantry Bay is one of Cape Town’s most exclusive beach enclaves and is littered with gorgeous properties.
 The Clarendon – which has a sister hotel in nearby and equally afflluent Fresnaye – proves the saying that bigger isn’t necessarily better.
 Rooms have sun-splashed terraces with ocean views and Bantry Bay is known for some of Cape Town’s most breath-taking sunsets.
 A suite here puts you an equal distance between the beaches of Camps Bay and the attractions of the city centre.

 The Camps Bay Strip is the most glamorous stretch of beach in South Africa, especially over December and January when it buzzes with models, supercars and plenty of ‘bling’.
 A block away is The Marly Boutique Hotel, which has slick interiors of white leather, modern art and mid-century furniture.
 It has a modern Japanese restaurant called Umi, and your bath-butler service will ensure your suite is exactly how you like it after a night of wining, dining and dancing on The Strip.

 City or sea, Cape Town boutique hotels and guesthouses offer superb accommodation for honeymooners, friends and families visiting the Mother City.
 Go2Africa can arrange every aspect of your vacation, from your round-trip flights and hotel, to transfers, activities and even restaurant bookings.
-Download our complimentary Cape Town guide here to start planning your next holiday!
+View our comprehensive Cape Town guide here to start planning your next holiday!